-7 Situations Where You Could Get More Stimulus Money in 2021
+8 Reasons You Could Get More Stimulus Money When You File Your Taxes

-If your coronavirus check is long gone, you could have more stimulus money coming your way next year, even if Congress doesn’t do a darn thing.
-And if you didn’t qualify for a check this year, you could get one if you file a tax return next year that shows you’re eligible.
+If your coronavirus checks are long gone, you could have more stimulus money coming your way, even if Congress doesn’t do another thing.
+And if you didn’t qualify for a check based on your past tax return, you could get stimulus money if you file a tax return for 2020 that shows you’re eligible.

-Here’s why: The stimulus checks are an advance on a temporary 2020 tax credit.
-But because of the urgency of the situation we’re in, the IRS was directed to get us that money ASAP, using information from our 2018 or 2019 returns.
+Here’s why: Both the first stimulus check and the second stimulus check are an advance on a temporary 2020 tax credit.
+But because of the urgency of the situation, the IRS was directed to get us that money ASAP, using information from our 2018 or 2019 returns.

-That means if your tax situation changes this year, you could get stimulus money if your 2020 return shows that you’re eligible.
+That means if your tax situation changed through the course of the year, you could get stimulus money if your 2020 return shows that you’re eligible.

-If one or more of these scenarios apply, you might get more coronavirus money next year.
-And relax: You won’t owe more at tax time or get a smaller refund next year as the result of receiving a check.
+If one or more of these scenarios apply, you might get more coronavirus money in 2021 by submitting a tax return.
+And relax: You won’t owe more at tax time or get a smaller refund as the result of receiving a check.

 1. You’re No Longer Claimed as a Dependent

-Attention, Class of 2020: If your parents or someone else claimed you as a dependent in 2019 but they don’t in 2020, you could get a $1,200 credit, provided that you file a tax return.
+Attention, Class of 2020: If your parents or someone else claimed you as a dependent in 2019 but they don’t in 2020, you could get an $1,800 credit — $1,200 from the first check and $600 from the second one — provided that you file a tax return.

 Generally, you can be claimed as a dependent if you’re under 19, or you’re under 24 and a student, if your parents provide at least half of your support.